The translation of this document is outdated.

 6) [6 December 2001];

-7) the welfare requirements of animals in animal sanctuaries
+7) the welfare requirements of animals in animal shelters and

-and animal boarding facilities, as well as animal veterinary
+animal boarding facilities, as well as animal veterinary medical

 8) the procedures for transporting animals, the welfare